Apt 2-C (1985)

 Starring George Carlin, Bobcat Goldthwait, Lois Bromfield, Kelly Carlin, Blake Clark, Pat McCormick, Chris Rush, and Lucy Webb.

 This wasn’t an album nor a stand-up comedy special, but I thought I’d mention it here anyway, because he wrote it along with 3 other writers, incorporating some of his past routines.
+It remained unaired and completely unreleased until it was finally included in Commemorative Collection (2018).

 Apt 2-C (sometimes written as “Apt.
 2c”) was described as “A comedy film showing a fictional day in the life of George Carlin, at his apartment where he lives.”
 The single pilot episode was filmed in 1984 but unfortunately the series never happened.